 A graphics card and driver supporting OpenCL 1.1 or later is required if you wish to make use of Spark’s hardware accelerated solver capabilities.
 We strongly recommend you have a dedicated graphics card rather than rely on graphics capabilities offered by on-motherboard chips from Intel.
 If you do rely on integrated graphics, please ensure you are using the latest stable driver available.
 Alternatively, if graphics hardware is not available on your system, the AMD OpenCL SDK (version 2.9.1 is recommended) provides a software driver that will allow you to operate Spark in a CPU-only manner.

-The Windows packages are suitable for Windows XP, Windows 7 or Windows 8.
+The Windows packages are suitable for Windows XP, Windows 7, Windows 8 and Windows 10.
 It is recommended that you uninstall the previous version of the software before installing the new version.
 To install Spark on Windows, simply run the installation executable and follow the on-screen prompts.

 Spark is currently supported on Mac OSX 10.7-9 (Lion, Mountain Lion and Mavericks).
 Support for previous versions of OSX as well as the new Yosemite will be provided in the near future.
 To install, open the .dmg file, run the installation package inside and follow the on-screen prompts.
 Spark will then be accessible from within the Applications folder.

 All linux packages are built for LSB 4.1 compliant RPM-based systems, the most common of which include SLED13, RHEL and Ubuntu 13.04.
 To install the packages, make sure the LSB-4.1 packages are installed, then install by using the command (sudo access may be required):

 Spark will then be installed to the